billwuqin/agentic-ai-ps/draft-hong-nmrg-agenticai-ps.md

   Network-as-a-Service that instantly allocates the necessary resources (such as network slices and edge servers).
 - Semantic Communication: Communication focuses on the “meaning” or “purpose” conveyed by data rather than the bits themselves, enabling ultra-efficient communication that achieves maximum effect with minimal data transmission.

+## Objective 5 - Autonomous, High-Fidelity & Action-Aware Network Measurement

+To turn raw network telemetry into trustworthy, context-rich insight that continuously retrains itself, explains its own uncertainty, and feeds closed-loop control without human analysts.

+Key Features:
+- Generative Telemetry Synthesis & Gap-Filling: Gen-AI models learn multi-modal telemetry (packets, flow records, SNMP, syslogs, DPI, spectrum scans) and hallucinate statistically faithful “missing data” where sensors are sparse or silent, delivering 100 % coverage at any time/space scale.

+- Semantic Anomaly Narratives & Root-Cause Metrics: Instead of threshold alerts, the model outputs human-readable stories (“Between 02:13-02:19 UTC, TCP RTT on slice-C rose
+  38 % because 17 % of ECN-marked packets were re-routed via the Seattle POP due to a mis-announced BGP community”).
+Each sentence is back-traced to verifiable measurement samples.

+- Self-Driving Measurement Campaigns: The AI translates high-level intents (“tell me if user-perceived 4 K latency could exceed 150 ms during the next football final”) into dynamic sampler schedules, probe paths, and packet structures; it launches the campaign, stops when statistical confidence is reached, and releases resources back to the data plane.

+- Counterfactual & Predictive “What-if” Metrics: Given a proposed config change (new AQM, additional slice, 400 GbE upgrade), the generator produces the expected delay/loss/jitter distributions before any byte is moved, letting operators compare KPI deltas without real-world probing.

 # Use case of Agentic AI for network management